Microsoft Tasks and Planner MCP server

 Setting up an MCP server

 This article covers the standard steps for creating an MCP server in AI Gateway and connecting it to an AI client.
-The steps are the same for every integration — application-specific details (API credentials, OAuth endpoints, and scopes) are covered in the individual application pages.
+The steps are the same for every integration — application-specific details (API credentials, OAuth endpoints, and scopes) are covered in the Authentication section on this page.

 Before you begin